Jim Covert

-James Paul "Jimbo" Covert (born March 22, 1960) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for eight seasons during the 1980s and early 1990s.
-Covert played college football for the University of Pittsburgh, and was recognized as an All-American.
-He was selected in the first round of the 1983 NFL Draft, and played professionally for the NFL's Chicago Bears.
+James Paul "Jimbo" Covert (born March 22, 1960) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for eight seasons with the Chicago Bears.
+He played college football for the Pittsburgh Panthers, earning consensus All-American honors.
+He was selected in the first round of the 1983 NFL draft.

-Early years
+Early life

 Covert was born in Conway, Pennsylvania.
 He excelled in both football and wrestling at Freedom Area High School in Beaver County, west of Pittsburgh.
 In football, Covert led the 1977 Freedom Bulldogs, with an undefeated 11–0 record, to the Midwestern Athletic Conference (MAC) Championship as a senior.
 Although the Bulldogs eventually lost to Laurel High School in the second round of the Western Pennsylvania Interscholastic Athletic League (WPIAL) playoffs, Covert earned UPI First-team All-State honors and became a highly recruited player.